storj-archived/storj-node-heroku-example/README.md

 $ STORJ_EMAIL=email@email.com STORJ_PASSWORD=password npm start
 ```

-After running one of those commands, your app should now be running on [localhost:5000](http://localhost:5000/)
+After running one of those commands, your app should now be running on [localhost:5000](http://localhost:5000/).
+Yay!

 Checkout the [Tutorial](#tutorial) for more details on how the application works and what you can do.